-- 1. For LAN and PME# signal, S5 is disabled by default in the BIOS Setup program.
-Setting this option to Power On will enable a wake-up event from LAN in the S5 state. - 2.
-Wake from S4 and S5 is optional by the specification.
+Note: For LAN and PME# signal, S5 is disabled by default in the BIOS Setup program.
+Setting this option to Power On will enable a wake-up event from LAN in the S5 state.

 The use of these wake-up events from an ACPI state requires an operating system that provides full ACPI support.
 In addition, software, drivers, and peripherals must fully support ACPI wake events.